Czech shoppers hit the stores for the first time in 2021 | Health

 Czech shoppers hit the stores for the first time in 2021

+More services and hotels could open on May 24, Industry Minister Karel Havlicek said.
+Plans to ease restrictions on movement and economic activity come as daily COVID-19 cases subside, hospitalisations are at their lowest since October and vaccinations are picking up after a sluggish start.

-Prague watch store owner Jiri Wildt said the re-opening could help him return to profit.
+Prague watch store owner Jiri Wildt said the new rules could help him return to profit.
 "People only came to the window (for services during lockdowns) and the profit then was, at most, enough to maintain our operations," he told Reuters.

+Non-essential retail outlets last opened briefly for several weeks in December before a rise in infections - the second in a series of three spikes since October - led to renewed restrictions.
+A major factor in deciding whether to re-open the economy is the seven-day incidence rate, which has fallen close to the government target of 100 cases per 100,000 over a week, eight times fewer than peaks seen during the last spike in March.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)